E01N-MURPHY/Responsive-Admin-Dashboard/README.md

 # Responsive-Website
-Fully responsive website design using HTML and CSS
+is a fully responsive website design using HTML, CSS, and Javascript.
+The objective of this site is to demonstrate my ability and skill with UX/UI